- Why Join Us

 There are tests mandated by the state of Oregon for teacher licensure.
 Please consult this list of testing requirements.

-Two program options are available for MAT students.
+Two program options are available for MAT students on campus in Portland, Oregon.
 Students selecting the 11-month, Full-time program can begin the program in either January or June and will attend school full time during the day.
 Students selecting the 22-month MAT Evening program will begin the program in late August and will attend classes two evenings per week during the first four semesters.
 During the fifth and sixth semesters, MAT-E students are required to attend full time for practicum teaching, student teaching, and one final evening course.
-MAT-E students who work full-time as teachers may qualify to have their practicum experience waived by taking an extended student teaching course in spring term, which can be completed in their own classroom.
 The January start is for the elementary grade level only, the June and August starts are for both elementary and secondary grade levels.

 The Placement Office oversees the clinical experience of licensure programs within the College of Education.
 Please visit the Placement Office page for more information.